-These "Alternatives To" are evaluated in in Table 4-1 in terms of their environmental effects.
-Their main advantages and disadvantages with respect to their ability to address the 1PSEPM Project "problem" and "opportunity" are also summarized below.
+These "Alternatives To" are evaluated in a qualitative manner in Table 4-1 in terms of their environmental effects and their main advantages and disadvantages with respect to their ability to address the 1PSEPM Project "problem" and "opportunity".
+An overall rationale for the selection of the "Alternative To" that will be carried forward to the development of "Alternative Methods" during the EA is also provided based on net effects, advantages and disadvantages.